 [A Guided Walk is available for the 5K and for the 10K]

 Participants will be provided with maps and instructions, a route and guidance telephone number and a separate emergency telephone number to call in case of difficulties - which has never been used so far!
 Each of the routes have been tested by volunteers in advance.

 Nailsea and Backwell Rotary act as facilitators, organising the event, providing publicity, registration forms, maps and instructions to guide the participants, marshals (where appropriate) and administration.
 Everyone who completes a Walk or Run receives a medal and a certificate of achievement.

-Registration Fee of £7 per person, age 18 and over, covers costs with any surplus given to Rotary Charities.
+Registration Fee of £7 per person, age 18 and over, goes to local Rotary Charities.